JessicaBarclay/react-webpack-babel-config/README.md

 </html>
 ```

-Add this HTML plugin to serve our webpack bundles
+Add this HTML plugin to serve our Webpack bundles

 `npm install --save-dev html-webpack-plugin`